Fizzle81/CustomQueryInheritanceBuilder/README.md

 QueryInheritanceBehaviorBuilder for Propel 2
 ==========================================

-Propel 2 Builder to enable the possibility of customizing the base class for query inheritance objects
+Propel 2 Builder to provide the possibility of customizing the base class for query inheritance objects

 License
 -------